 While you’re doing that, you may want to look at whether a TransferWise borderless account could be what fits your needs.
-There are no foreign transaction fees with the TransferWise account, plus you can be sure you’ll get the mid-market rate — and the waitlist for its linked debit card is open now.
+There are no foreign transaction fees with the TransferWise account, plus you can be sure you’ll get the mid-market rate.

 All sources last checked 4 March 2019